cedaro/grunt-wp-i18n/docs/makepot.md

 Type: `Boolean`
 Default value: `false`

+[GNU gettext](https://www.gnu.org/software/gettext/) must be in your system path to use this option.

-Whether to update the PO files that are present around the POT file. `makepot` will search around the generated POT file for PO files to update.
-For a theme `makepot` will search for any PO file around the POT file.
-For a plugin `makepot` will search for the following glob filter around the POT file: `[plugin-name]-*.po`
+Whether to update the PO files that are present in the same directory as the POT file using the [msgmerge](https://www.gnu.org/software/gettext/manual/html_node/msgmerge-Invocation.html) program.

 ## Usage Examples